• Skip to primary navigation

 1. Cut well-softened butter into cubes and place in a large mixing bowl.
 Add icing sugar and mix with an electric mixer for 2-3 minutes.
 The butter mixture should become slightly whitish.
 Alternatively, use a hand whisk or a stand mixer (don't whisk for long, just mix).

 2. Add the whole egg and mix until smooth.
-Avoid beating too long to avoid splitting the butter.
+Avoid beating for too long to prevent the butter from splitting.

 4. The cream must be cooked.
 Use it immediately or refrigerate for 24-48 hours for later use.
 For convenient storage, transfer cream to a pastry bag and cover the bowl with plastic wrap before refrigerating.